-Tips For Caring For An Aging Parent Who Is Diagnosed With Dementia Or Alzheimer's Disease
+Tips For Caring For A Parent With Dementia Or Alzheimers

 When one of your parents is diagnosed with dementia or Alzheimer's Disease, it can turn your entire world upside down.
 Not only do you begin the grieving process regarding a beloved caretaker from your earliest memories, the other part of you is hit with the realities of tomorrow and how lives are changed by the news.
 Caring for an elderly parent in cognitive decline requires ensuring their needs are met, as well as yours.